analysis-tool/recurrence/README.md

 • Distribution: the latency distribution for the cure model (non-cured survival).
 The current version can handle Weibull and log-logistic distributions.

-• Stage Variable: the stage variable defined in SEER\*Stat data.
-All variable names in the data set will be listed after uploading the SEER\*Stat files.
+• Stage Variable: the stage variable defined in SEER\*Stat data or recoded by the user, which should be the same variable selected in Strata if it is defined as a stratum.All variable names in the data set will be listed after uploading the SEER\*Stat files.
 If there are more than 1 stage variable, the user will need to select the one which contains the distant stage.

 • Distant Stage Value: the user will need to select the numeric value of distant stage from the listed values of Stage Variable.